daisykbrown/pai789_final_project/README.md

 ## Folder Structure:

 ### Scripts
-All scripts will be found with the “script#_” in front of the script title.
+All scripts will be found with “script[#]...” in front of the script title.
 The number indicates the order in which the scripts should run. folders that include the script and any input files.

 ### Input Files
 All input files will be found in this folder, except for “NC_ACS_2018_Shells_FLD.csv” which will be found in the main repository and is used in Script1.